tphan022/rshell/README.md

 # rshell
 ## Overview
-In this project, we built a simple shell that processes inputs and executes them.
+In this project, we built a simple command shell that processes inputs and executes them.

 This shell is able to handle connectors and correctly runs each command whether it is a single argument like `ls`, or has parameters such as `ls -a`.

 The connectors that are usable with this shell include `||`, `&&`, `;`, and `#`.

+To execute a command, user must type:

+    command = executable [ argumentList ] [ connector cmd ]
+    connector = || or && or ;

+It does not have to strictly follow this format format.
+The user can type it in any combination as long as executables are not stuck together without a connector.

 ## Connectors
 The OR connector, denoted by `||`, will connect two arguments and OR them, meaning it will run the first argument and then run the second argument only if the first one failed.
 For example: